iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/Nesterov Type Acceleration via Proximal Point Method Part II.md

 Substituting $\mathcal G_L(x) = L (x - x^+)$ to the above expression, rearrange it a bit will recover the desired inequalities.
 Therefore, the inequality is justified.

-**Remarks**

-The proximal linear lower bound always anchored itself at the proximal gradient point $x^+$, which can be a sharp corner of the function.

 ---